hughes84/ambust/README.md

 # HTML

 **When testing my index.html code i used W3C Markup Validator and found an error.**
-I had misused an id tag, I had some uneeded trailing slashs on elements and an unquoted attribute.
+I had misused an id tag, I had some uneeded trailing slashs on elements, an unquoted attribute and an extra div.

 ![image](assets/images/W3C%20Validator.png)